 Summary

 The lens is built very well, and its weather-sealing properties even make it a great candidate for landscape photography needs.
-Its wide-open sharpness is quite good, and it is able to resolve plenty of detail on 24 to 36 MP sensors, especially when stopped down a little.
+Its wide-open sharpness is quite good, and it can resolve plenty of detail on 24 to 36 MP sensors, especially when stopped down a little.
 It might not be as remarkable as the Sigma 50mm f/1.4 Art, especially when using high-resolution 45 MP+ cameras, but not everyone needs that kind of resolution from such a lens in the first place.

 Where to Buy

-As always, if you would like to support our efforts, you can get your copy of the Tamron SP 45mm f/1.8 Di VC USD from our trusted partner B&H Photo Video.
+You can get your copy of the Tamron SP 45mm f/1.8 Di VC USD from our trusted partner B&H Photo Video.

 Tamron SP 45mm f/1.8 Di VC USD